-In honor of the 20th anniversary of the Indiana Jones Adventure in Disneyland, I have a story from composer Richard Bellis.
-He arranged the music for many of the greatest attractions throughout Disneyland including Indiana Jones Adventure, Star Tours, and Tower of Terror.
+Here’s a great story about the Indiana Jones Adventure from composer Richard Bellis.
+He arranged the music for many of Disney’s greatest attractions including Indiana Jones Adventure, Star Tours, and Tower of Terror.

 This is the fascinating story of how the music of the Indiana Jones attraction came to be so perfectly synched with every movement of the ride vehicles and each moving piece of the attraction.

 It’s 4:00 a.m., I just got off work and I’m driving home.
 I’m bruised, nauseous and generally beaten up.
 Have I taken a second job as a nightclub bouncer to supplement my earnings as a composer?
 No, I have just come from the most violent spotting session of my life.

 It was midnight when we arrived at “The Happiest Place On Earth.”
 Ed Kalnins, Adam Fields and me – Team Bellis – The “A” Team (for “A”nal retentive).
 Here we were to attack the inevitable slew of problems that crop up in the course of embracing the bleeding edge of technology.
 We are honorary Imagineers, consultants to Walt Disney Imagineering, the organization that creates all the rides and attractions for Disneyland, Walt Disney World, Disneyland Resort Paris and Tokyo Disneyland.